tighten/tlint/readme.md

 - No /** @var ClassName $var */ inline docs `NoInlineVarDocs` (https://github.com/tightenco/tlint/issues/108)
 - There should be no unused imports `NoUnusedImports`

-## PhpUnit
+## PHPUnit
-- There should be no method visibility in test methods `NoMethodVisibilityInTestsTest` (https://github.com/tightenco/tlint/issues/106#issuecomment-537952774)
+- There should be no method visibility in test methods `NoMethodVisibilityInTests` (https://github.com/tightenco/tlint/issues/106#issuecomment-537952774)

 ## Laravel
-- Use with over array parameters in view(). `ViewWithOverArrayParamaters`
+- Use with over array parameters in view(). `ViewWithOverArrayParameters`
 - Prefer `view(..., [...])` over `view(...)->with(...)`. `ArrayParametersOverViewWith`
 - Don’t use environment variables directly in code; instead, use them in config files and call config vars from code. `UseConfigOverEnv`
 - There should only be rest methods in an otherwise purely restful controller. `PureRestControllers`